jgar1517/Wave2MusicApp/README.md

-Wave2MusicApp
+-- Wave2MusicApp --

-Submitted this AI voice transforming app to the Bolt Competition 2025 Record your vocals and have AI transform it into a music style like a orchestra, jazz, rock song snippet.
+I submitted this AI voice transforming app to the Bolt Competition 2025 Record your vocals and have AI transform it into a music style like a orchestra, jazz, rock song snippet.

 Its a way to see your song ideas come to life.